 RRH case managers will assess the types and amounts of assistance needed by participants to obtain and maintain housing monthly and prior to providing financial assistance.
-Participant eligibility must be re-determined every 90 days.
 Termination is required if the household is no longer eligible and in need of RRH services, including having sufficient means to maintain housing and being connected with community-based services to support longer-term housing stability and service needs.